Slava/peliblog/content/bye-meteor.md

 Overall, I worked on almost every part of the Meteor framework: real-time connectors for all kind of databases, Blaze, Isobuild, Minimongo, Tern-Meteor, Windows and Apache Cordova support.
-There is a handful of files in the entire Meteor framework codebase that I am unfamiliar with.
+There is a handful of files in the entire Meteor framework code-base that I am unfamiliar with.

 I tried to do my best to engage with the community of the Meteor